oliolo/backend/README.md

 # backend

+Make sure to have python 3.11.0 version installed where you want to run the backend.

 ## Setting up Amazon S3

 In the settings.py file there are 3 variables that you need to set up to get the Amazon S3 storage to work.